-This means that creating an idea bank can be a great starting point for a good concept map.
+Creating an idea bank can be a great starting point for a good concept map.
 An idea bank is where you and your teammates can store ideas and brainstorm as many new ideas as possible before finding relevant places to place them.
-This is critical to establish beforehand and can result in far more possibilities and connections established in the long run.
+This is critical to establish beforehand and can result in far more possibilities and connections in the long run.

-Interlinking elements are the lines, or arcs, that are drawn between concepts to clarify their relationship and link them from a user’s perspective.
-The pieces of information that link the concepts together are just as integral to the concept map as the main concepts themselves, and without them, it would just end up being a confusing pile of information.
+Interlinking elements are the lines, or arcs, drawn between concepts to clarify their relationship and link them from a user’s perspective.
+The pieces of information that connect the nodes are just as integral to the concept map as the main concepts themselves, and without them, it would just end up being a confusing pile of information.

-As well as describing the relationship between different elements, interlinking elements help clarify the overall direction of the concept map and what purpose its expansion serves.
-Most of the text on the interlinking elements will either pose a question that is expanded on in another element or will describe a use case and link two ideas through that relationship.
+As well as describing the relationship between different elements, interlinking elements help clarify the overall direction of the concept map.
+Most of the text on the interlinking elements will either pose a question that is expanded on in another element or describe a use case and link two ideas through that relationship.

-Cross-links are really helpful when aligning various concepts and ideas and can provide a visual connection between elements that may seem separated but are actually moving towards the same end goal.
-In this way, we see that interlinking elements are not only helpful to demonstrate the flow of a concept map but also how the map is aligned holistically.
+Cross-links provide a visual connection between elements that may seem separated but are actually moving towards the same end goal.
+In this way, we see that interlinking elements help demonstrate the flow of a concept map and how the map is aligned holistically.

 Concept maps are very similar to mind maps and can be commonly confused with each other.
-While they do share some similarities, concepts maps and mind maps are distinguished diagrams that both have their unique importance.
-Here are some distinct differences between the two.
+While they share some similarities, concept maps and mind maps are different diagrams with unique importance.
+Here are some critical distinctions between the two.

-- Mostly a one-to-one connection between nodes as ideas expand outwardly.
+- Mostly a one-to-one connection between nodes as ideas expand outward.

 - Usually expands in all directions without a linear, directional flow of information.

-- Concept maps are usually diagramming an existing idea or concept and the tangential relations to that existing concept.
-While you can extend this to your own application it’s usually based on an existing set of ideas.
+- Concept maps usually diagram an existing idea or concept and the tangential relations to that concept.
+While you can extend this to your own thoughts, it’s usually based on existing facts.